This guide was updated on December 3rd, 2017. The next scheduled update is on January 9th, 2017.

 But of course, there usually isn't just one person in a building; there may be hundreds or even thousands.
 Even if there is some wireless coverage within the building from the outside cell towers, it often won't provide enough capacity for everyone in the building.

-One way to address in-building wireless coverage is by using cellular repeaters.
+One way to address in-building wireless coverage is by using cell phone repeaters.
 But repeaters don't address capacity issues; they simply take the wireless signal available outside the building and make it available indoors.

 Once the number of occupants in a building exceeds a certain number, additional capacity is needed to accommodate them.
 One way to add capacity is by placing a Base Transceiver Station (or BTS, essentially the same as a full cell tower) inside the building and distributing the signal using a Distributed Antenna System (DAS).
 Since the BTS is supplied by the wireless service provider and requires that they run their own leased fiber to the building, this solution is very expensive.